If you can read this on your own, you can probably turn on the faucet to brush

 or joints (the flexible parts that connect bones and let them move) — only in

 the muscles.
-For this
+For this reason, some doctors

-aches and pains in your legs at night.
+in your legs at night.

 What Can I Do to Feel Better?